ImTheSquid/SSMI-Python/README.md

 This code reads from (currently) Spotify to get the current song information to then be used to update a SteelSeries keyboard's OLED display.

+**I have plans for a native implementation on all operating systems due to the problems I have had with automatic launching.
+This will come sometime in the future.**

 # MacOS and Linux
 Make sure you have `python-daemon`, `requests`, and `spotipy` installed as root.
 To launch as daemon, just use `sudo python3 unix.py`.
 You can make a startup file if you want, but implementations are platform-dependent.